Ever wonder how you can improve on your social media and your branding?

 Their 1st impression of you was nailed in 1/10th of a second.
 Before they could even move that mouse anywhere on their screen or tap a button on the phone, you’ve been judged.

 It’s pretty easy to figure out but “which one does not look like the other”?
-I see this all the time in profile photos and it kills me.
-Especially on LinkedIn.
-Family and fun definitely have its place but on your business page?
+Family and fun definitely have its place but also recognize you may be losing your next client from lack of recognition or professionalism.

 Be Confident, Be Approachable